...

 Coping With Major Life Changes

-Major life changes can leave you feeling unsure who you are now.
-There are times in life when you are no longer where you were, but you are not yet sure where you are going.
-Something has changed.
-A relationship, a job, a role, a home, a family shape, a belief, a stage of life, or the way you once understood yourself.
+Major life changes can leave you unsure who you are now.
+You are no longer where you were, but you may not yet know where you are going.
+A relationship, job, role, home, family shape, belief, stage of life, or the way you once understood yourself may have changed.

 From the outside, people may call it change.
 They may even call it a fresh start.
 But from the inside it can feel far less tidy than that.